scottbarker1/GettingandCleaningDataCourseProject/README.md

 The dataset includes the following files:
 =========================================

-- 'README.md’ - describes the files for the

 - ‘run_analysis.R’ - R code used for creating the ‘averages_data.txt’ file

 - ‘Codebook.md’: a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data.

-- ‘averages_data.txt': A tidy data set with the average of each variable for each activity and each subject.
+- ‘averages_data.csv': A tidy data set with the average of each variable for each activity and each subject.